Lee County, South Carolina Records

 The following dates indicates what vital, land, probate, and court records are in Lee county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Lee County Clerk of Probate Court has Marriage Records from 1911 and Probate Records from 1902.
 The County Clerk of Probate Court has original jurisdiction over actions concerning the issuance of marriage licenses, the estate of a deceased person, the will of an individual, the estate of a minor or incapacitated person, trusts, and involuntary commitments.

 - Lee County Clerk of Court / Register of Deeds has Court Records from 1902, Divorce Records from since April 1949 and Land Records from 1902.
 The County Clerk of Court / Register of Deeds is divided into General Sessions and Common Pleas Court.
 The Circuit Court is a formal court of record.
 It records and maintain deeds, mortgages, plats, state and federal tax liens, mechanics liens, uniform commercial code filings, and other miscellaneous documents pertaining to real estate transactions.

 - Lee County Tax Assessor / Collector is responsible for the collection of taxes.
 Our office does not calculate a property’s taxable value (Assessor’s Office).

 - Lee County Health Department has birth and death records from 1915.
 Marriage records prior to 1950 are available from the Probate Court office.
 Divorce records since April 1949 are available from the County Clerk's office.

 - Learn More: State of South Carolina Census Records